Got a packet or container of “expired” dry yeast, and not sure if you can still use it? Does dry yeast expire?

 Unlike dry yeast, fresh yeast doesn’t start potent for much longer past the date on the table.
 Sure, you can get a couple of days, sometimes maybe a week, but that’s it.
 Obviously, just as well your fresh yeast might become inactive even earlier.

 If you know you won’t be able to use the rest of the package, freezing fresh yeast is a good solution to that problem.
+Or, in many cases, you can bake whatever you were going to and freeze that instead.
+Homemade cinnamon rolls are a good example.

 How To Tell If Fresh Yeast Is Bad?